 Sequoia High School is a public high school in Woodside.
-The principal of Sequoia High School is Bonnie Hansen, who can be contacted at firstname.lastname@example.org.
-1,818 students attend Sequoia High School and are mostly Hispanic, Asian, and Pacific Islander.
+The principal of Sequoia High School is Bonnie Hansen, whose e-mail is firstname.lastname@example.org.
+1,818 children attend Sequoia High School and identify mostly as Hispanic, Asian, and Pacific Islander.
 27% of the Sequoia High School students are "limited in English proficiency."
-51% of the 1,818 students here are paying reduced lunch prices.
-The ratio of students to teachers at Sequoia High School is 17:1.
+51% of the 1,818 students here get reduced lunch prices.
+The student to teacher ratio at Sequoia High School is 17:1.
 West Bay High School is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - Cross country

 |Native American or Native Alaskan||0.6%||0.3%|